-The table below includes all the parenting books on education I’ve reviewed so far.
-From my reviews, you’ll find that I have a very hippie view when it comes to education.
+From my reviews of parenting books on education, you’ll find that I have a pretty unconventional view when it comes to education.
 I (perhaps naively) believe it is possible for someone to make it through their school years with their sense of curiosity and love of learning intact.
 I know this is not a common outcome after years of standard education, but I believe it is a goal worth striving to attain.

-I am not a huge fan of the Common Core standards, not because I think standards aren’t useful, but because I believe that teachers should be given a lot of freedom and trust when it comes to deciding how best to serve their individual students.
-Without having a lot of personal experience (yet), I am a fan of child-led learning, giving them a lot of freedom and choice with regard to the specifics of their education.
+I homeschool so that I can fine tune each of my children’s education and incorporate what I love from each of the many styles.
+I am a fan of child-led learning, giving kids a lot of freedom and choice with regard to the specifics of their education.
 Also, I think standardized testing can be useful in small doses, but believe the technique is overused and given too much weight in today’s public school system, at least in the US.

 Reviews of Parenting Books on Education